DanDeller/tinyWeather/README.md

 <h2>Todo list</h2>
 <ul>
-  <li>Update styles to use Less instead of plain CSS (Docker is not playing nice with node-sass).</li>
+  <li>Update styles to use Less instead of plain CSS (Docker is not playing nice with node-sass so I had to move from sass to css for now).</li>
   <li>Get Docker configuration running properly</li>
   <li>Persist sessions</li>
 </ul>